Odoo Apps FAQ

 LICENSE file at the root of your module or, if there is none, at the root of your repository.
 The license file will only be displayed if the license is not a well known open source one, that is:

 Other OSI approved licence,

 Other proprietary.
-If no license information is provided in the manifest, we will use LGPL-3 as default value for free modules, and OEEL-1 for paid modules.
+If no license information is provided in the manifest, we will use Other Proprietary as default value.

 Like Odoo VOIP

 doc/index.rst file in the module folder.
 It needs to be a valid, pure rst file.